Kit List

 Furthermore, the Indonesian Government and Governor of Bali is trying to cut down on ‘unruly’ tourists by introducing new regulations in 2025.
 These guidelines includes “Dress appropriately – When visiting temples, tourist attractions, or public spaces, tourists are expected to wear modest and respectful clothing.”
 You can learn more about the regulations here.

-To ensure we are following all government regulations and local customs – our dresscodes are in place across all participants and Think Pacific staff member.
+To ensure we are following all government regulations and local customs – our dresscodes are in place across all participants and Think Pacific staff members.
 If you are ever in doubt please let one of the team know.

 Being The Highest Standard Of Visitor To Bali.